 Not interested in running all over town?
 Need something specific?
 Or just plain short on time?
 Then, online thrift stores may be more your speed.
 They work a lot like a brick-and-mortar resale shop.

 Sound like your kind of shopping?
 Then, check out ThredUp, Schoola and Swap.com.
 They’re the three biggest online thrift stores for kids’ clothes.
 You may be able to get a free credit to use with your first order, so be sure to check for promo codes and offers before you complete your purchase.
-All three sites run sales regularly.
+All three sites run sales regularly, and have more selection than you'll find in your local thrift stores.

 If you don’t have a lot of time to hunt for deals, just scoop up kids’ clothing lots on eBay.
 This is an easy way to get deals on new or used clothing, and works especially well if you’ve honed in on particular brands that fit your kids well.